kratapps/slack-for-one-logger/README.md

-# apex-logger-slack
-Slack Plugin for Apex Logger
+# Slack for One Logger